Salman1804102/salman1804102.github.io/_pages/research.md

 My broad research interests are in Natural Language Processing and Explainable AI.
 Some of the areas I wish to work are,

  * Information Extraction, Multilingual and low‐resource NLP, Social Computing [fake, hate, abusive, stance related content classification]
- * Multimodal NLP [utilize linguistic, acoustic, and visual features to build intelligent systems]
+ * Multimodal NLP [utilizing linguistic, acoustic, and visual features to build intelligent systems]
  * Explainable AI
+ * Application of Computer Vision in Goescience & Medical Science

 <div class="publications">